prof-rossetti/georgetown-opim-557-201710/assignments/meetups.md

 ## Submission Instructions

-Create a single PDF file containing your write-up and images, and [upload it to Blackboard](#TODO).
+Create a single PDF file containing your write-up(s) and image(s), and [upload it to Blackboard](https://campus.georgetown.edu/webapps/assignment/uploadAssignment?content_id=_4453959_1&course_id=_745457_1&assign_group_id=&mode=cpview).

 ## Evaluation Methodology

+Full credit for submitting a thoughtful response that demonstrates evidence of two event attendances AND insights into contemporary business and technology issues and practices.

-Full credit for submitting a thoughtful response that demonstrates evidence of event attendance AND insights into contemporary business and technology issues and practices.
+Else 80% credit for submitting a thoughtful response that demonstrates evidence of one event attendance AND insights into contemporary business and technology issues and practices.

-Else 3/4 credit for submitting a response that demonstrates evidence of event attendance OR insights into contemporary business and technology issues and practices.
+Else 75% credit for submitting a response that demonstrates evidence of event attendance OR insights into contemporary business and technology issues and practices.

-Else 1/2 credit for submitting a relevant response.
+Else 50% credit for submitting a relevant response.

 Else no credit.